 Trips

-Do you have to travel to the UK?
-Here's what you'll need from now on
+Do you have to travel to the United Kingdom?
+This is the mandatory document you'll need to carry from now on.

-You can now apply for the Electronic Travel Authorisation, the document that will be mandatory to enter the country from April
+You can now apply for the Electronic Travel Authorisation, the permit that must be presented to enter the country starting this April.

 Image of the Westminster building with Big Ben in the background.